Indian Almond Leaves, Ketapang Leaves, Catappa Leaves, Tropical Leaves, Sweet Almond Leaves, Wild Almond Leaves, Sea

 Discus, Bettas, Gouramis, Killifish, Tetras, Angelfish, Dwarf Cichlids, Corydoras, Piecostumus, Rasboras, Shrimps and many more.

 Leaf rectangle will normally float for 2-3 days before sinking.
 Dosages are a guide only and Aquarists can tailor it based on aesthetics and water colouration.
-The leaves will cause water to turn clean amber (weak tea) in colour due to tannins which is natural and healthy for fish.
+As a result, the leaves will cause water to turn clean amber (weak tea) in colour due to tannins which is natural and healthy for fish.